-But those aren't the only experiences you probably have with glass.
+But those aren’t the only experiences you probably have with glass.
 Did you drink milk out of a glass during breakfast?
 Maybe you ate cereal out of a glass bowl.
-If you took a few minutes to look around your house, you'd probably see dozens of things made of glass.
+If you took a few minutes to look around your home or school, you’d probably see dozens of things made of this material.

 Much of the glass you see is flat.
 For example, windows and mirrors are usually simple, flat pieces of glass.
-Other types of glass can be the opposite of flat.
+Other types take on different shapes.
 Can you look around and find any examples of glass that are curved, shaped, and even multi-colored?

-Did you ever stop to WONDER about how versatile a material glass is?
+Did you ever stop to WONDER about how people shape glass?
 Any kid who has ever broken a window or a glass bowl knows how fragile it can be.
-You can't just take a glass window and bend it, because it will break.
-How do we get all those glass items that come in so many different shapes and sizes then?
+You can’t just take a glass window and bend it, because it will break.
+How do we get all those glass items that come in so many different shapes and sizes, then?

 Glass is a unique, versatile material that can be shaped in many different ways to make a wide variety of products.
 Those finished products are obviously quite solid, even if they’re fragile.
 Many of them, though, start out as a substance that looks more like a liquid!